witiz/markupy/docs/usage.md

 !!! note

     The generator will be lazily evaluated when rendering the element, not directly when the element is constructed.
-See [Streaming](streaming.md) for more information.

 A `list` can be used similar to a [JSX fragment](https://react.dev/reference/react/Fragment):